10 Tips for Capturing Sharper Images

 9. Check Your Lighting

-Since so much of sharpness is also dependent upon how your subject is lit up, make sure the lighting is good.
-It’s best to make sure that your subject is lit well not just from the front, but also from the side so that the edges are very clear.
+Since so much of sharpness also depends on how your subject is lit up, ensure the lighting is good.
+It’s best to make sure that your subject is lit well, not just from the front but also from the side, so that the edges are very clear.

 10. Post Processing

-Finally, you can always add a little bit of sharpness to your image in post processing!
-In Adobe Photoshop and Adobe Lightroom, and even cell phone applications like Snapseed and Instagram, allow you to sharpen your image by using the corresponding Sharpness sliders.
+Finally, you can always add some sharpness to your image in post-processing!
+Adobe Photoshop and Adobe Lightroom, and even cell phone applications like Snapseed and Instagram, allow you to sharpen your image by using the corresponding Sharpness sliders.

 Conclusion

-In conclusion, capturing sharp images just takes a few easy steps!
-But the key is making sure that your subject is both sharp from a technical level and sharp from an aesthetic level- if you have both of these images, you’re golden!
+Capturing sharp images takes a few easy steps!
+But the key is ensuring that your subject is both sharp from a technical level and sharp from an aesthetic level – if you have both of these images, you’re golden!

 Scroll to Top